-Note This restriction does not apply to the [ALPHA]-supported multithreaded $C++1$ libraries.
+Note This restriction does not apply to the [ALPHA]-supported multithreaded C++ libraries.

-- Use of C11 library features is unsupported. - Any community feature that is exclusively related to non-Arm architectures is not supported. - Compilation for targets that implement architectures older than Armv7 or Armv6-M is not supported. - The long double data type is not supported for AArch64 state because of limitations in the current Arm C library. - Complex numbers are not supported because of limitations in the current Arm C library.
+- Use of C11 library features is unsupported. - Any community feature that is exclusively related to non-Arm architectures is not supported. - Compilation for targets that implement architectures older than Armv7 or Armv6-M is not supported. - The long double data type is not supported for AArch64 state because of limitations in the current Arm C library. - C complex arithmetic is not supported, because of limitations in the current Arm C library. - C++ complex numbers are supported with float and double types, but not long double type because of limitations in the current Arm C library.